Tepehuán Revolt: Revolt

 "one of the greatest outbreaks of disorder, upheaval, and destruction that had been seen in New Spain...since the Conquest."

-Before it was finished four years later, more than 200 Spaniards, 10 missionaries, an unknown number of Amerindians, and mestizos allied with the Spanish, and perhaps 4,000 Tepehuán died, many of hunger and disease, with destruction to property valued as much as a million pesos.
+Before it was finished four years later, more than 200 Spaniards, 10 missionaries, an unknown number of Amerindians, black slaves, and mestizos allied with the Spanish, and perhaps 4,000 Tepehuán died, many of hunger and disease, with destruction to property valued as much as a million pesos.

 The Tepehuán attack on the Spaniards, under six war chiefs, most notably Francisco Gogoxito, was well coordinated as nearly simultaneous attacks at missions and Spanish settlements occurred throughout the region.
 100 people were killed in a church at El Zape and a similar number died in Santiago Papasquiaro.
 Only a single Jesuit missionary in Tepehuán territory survived the initial attacks.
 At the first report of the outbreak, and fearing an attack on Durango itself (Guadiana), Governor Gaspar de Alvear arrested 75 local Indigenous leaders and ordered them executed.
 In December he led an expedition traversing Tepehuán country and rescued 400 Spanish and Indigenous allies.
 Another expedition consisting of 67 Spanish cavalry and 120 Indigenous Concho allies set out from Guadalajara in March 1617 and engaged and won several battles with the Tepehuán.
 In the war against the Tepehuán, the Spanish abandoned their conciliatory "peace by purchase" policy and instead waged a war of "fire and blood" (fuego y sangre).
 They targeted the six war chiefs and killed the last of them, Gogoxito, in March 1618 during the third major Spanish campaign.
 Quautlatas was also killed during the Spanish campaigns.
 However, the death of the war chiefs and Quautlatas did not end the hostilities.
 Tepehuan continued to raid Spanish settlements and then retreat to the mountains for safety.
 One Tepehuan raid on Mapimi left about 100 people dead.